issa38/issa38/README.md

 - 🔭 I am nowhere near a great programmer, but I try to do good things!
 - 🌱 I’m focusing on Python and JS for Web Developement right now :3
 - 👯 I’m looking to better understand how programming works in general right now.
-- 🥅 2022 Goals: Create and publish some useful program for myself and others

 ### Connect with me: